Leveraging the EN-16931 for compliance in and outside Europe

 UK-Wales CII Yes

-• Every country in the list supports EN-16931 in UBL syntax
+• Every country in the European Union supports EN-16931 in UBL syntax

 • For historic reasons, national syntaxes can still be supported